Characterizing the minimax rate of nonparametric regression under bounded star-shaped constraints: Introduction

-Other works include \citet{agglomeration_yang_2004}, which examines taking data-dependent convex combinations of $n^{\tau}$ for $\tau>0$ many candidate regression procedures to obtain a rate of order of the minimax rate plus a penalty term. \citet{agglomeration_yang_2004} requires the function to be bounded in sup-norm, but does relax assumptions on the distribution of the error term. \citet{yang_2014_high_dimensional_nonparam} studies the nonparametric regression setting under assumptions of sparsity or additivity of the function class.
-They also require assumptions that the distribution on the input space $\mathcal{X}=[0,1]^p$ has a density lower bounded on a sub-hypercube (i.e., the data is not from a strictly lower dimensional subspace).
-The paper relies on global metric entropy conditions related to the minimax rate, as in \citet{yang1999information}.
+Other works include \citet{agglomeration_yang_2004}, which examines taking data-dependent convex combinations of $n^{\tau}$ for $\tau>0$ many candidate regression procedures to obtain a rate of order of the minimax rate plus a penalty term.
+This work requires the function to be bounded in sup-norm, but relaxes assumptions on the distribution of the error term. \citet{yang_2014_high_dimensional_nonparam} studies the nonparametric regression setting under assumptions of sparsity or additivity of the function class.
+They also require assumptions that the distribution on the input space $\cX=[0,1]^p$ has a density lower bounded on a sub-hypercube (i.e., the data is not from a strictly lower dimensional subspace).
+The paper also uses global metric entropy conditions related to the minimax rate, as in \citet{yang1999information}. \citet{zhao2023minimaxratesconvergencenonparametric} study a very general set of non-parametric problems allowing for more general noise distributions as well as the noise varying with $X$.
+Their results impose a bounded sup-norm assumption on the function class, however, in contrast to our work.
+Moreover, we are interested in scenarios where the richness condition in the authors' Definition 3 may not hold, i.e., when the local and global entropies do not match for small $\varepsilon$.

+The techniques in this paper are similar to \citet{neykov2022minimax} in that we successively build finer local packings of the function class, resulting in an infinite tree of points that densely cover the set.
+We then traverse this tree using observed data.
+However, we must perform an additional pruning step to correct a gap found in the argument of \citet{neykov2022minimax}.
+The procedure is described in full detail in \citet{prasadan2024informationtheoreticlimitsrobust}, where the authors derive minimax rates for adversarially contaminated, sub-Gaussian mean location models with a star-shaped constraint.
+A drawback of these techniques is that the tree construction as well as traversal is not efficiently computable, at least in its stated form.